wv-leifel/forrest/CONTRIBUTING.md

 This project uses the PHPSpec testing framework.
 PHPSpec leverages mocks so that we only test the code that we've written and assume that other libraries and integrations (such as the Salesforce REST API) are working perfectly fine.
 You can read more about PHPSpec here: `http://www.phpspec.net/en/stable/`

-You'll also need to be in the forrest directory, not your root/project directory to run tests.
+You'll also need to be in the forrestadmin directory, not your root/project directory to run tests.
-1. `cd libary/forrest`
+1. `cd libary/forrestadmin`
 2. `composer update`
 3. `vendor/bin/phpspec run` (it should be fast!)